-The signs and symptoms characteristic of binge-eating disorder primarily relate to the individual’s eating habits and relationship with food, rather than their physical appearance or body shape.
-While most affected patients are overweight, some people with binge-eating disorder have a normal body weight and most obese people do not have binge-eating disorder.
+The signs and symptoms that are characteristic of a binge-eating disorder primarily relate to the individual’s eating habits and relationship with food, rather than their physical appearance or body shape.
+While most affected patients are overweight, some people with binge-eating disorder have normal body weights and most obese people do not have binge-eating disorder.

-People with binge-eating disorder often cycle through the following distinct stages that characterize the condition:
+People with a binge-eating disorder often cycle through the following distinct stages that characterize the condition:

 - Tension or anxiety due to cravings for certain foods

-Distinct from individuals that suffer from bulimia nervosa, people with binge-eating disorder do not tend to purge the calories consumed following a binge-eating session.
+Distinct from individuals who suffer from bulimia nervosa, people with a binge-eating disorder do not tend to purge the calories consumed following a binge-eating session.
 Instead, they continue with the current diet or to eat normal meals until the next binge-eating session.

-The behavior of an individual with binge-eating disorder is often the starkest sign of the disorder, particularly in the way they interact with food.
+The behavior of an individual with a binge-eating disorder is often the starkest sign of the disorder, particularly in the way that they interact with food.
 These characteristic behaviors may include:

 - Consuming large quantities of food in a short duration of time

 - Continuing to eat even when full